-The foot subject to the surgical procedure (left or right), length of incision in centimeters, and the duration of surgery will be summarized.
+The side of body subject to the surgical procedure (left or right), type of mesh, and the duration of surgery will be summarized.
 Duration will be calculated as completion time minus start time, reported in minutes.
+In addition, summary statistics will be provided for length of incision in centimeters.